xyxj1024/xyxj1024.github.io/_posts/2022-11-20-debt-overhang.md

 - for $$0 \leq s < t < \infty$$, $$B_{t} - B_{s}$$ is independent of $$\mathcal{F}_{s}$$ (*increments independent of the past*);
 - for $$0 < s < t$$, $$B_{t} - B_{s}$$ is a Gaussian random variable with mean zero and variance matrix $$(t - s)C$$, given a non-random matrix $$C$$[^5].

+**Definition 10.** An adapted process $$X$$ with values in $$\mathbb{R}^{n}$$ is a *diffusion* if it has continuous sample paths and if it satisfies the strong Markov property.

+> An intuitive notion of a diffusion is to imagine a pollen grain floating downstream in a river.
+The grain is subject to two forces: the current of the river (drift), and the aggregate bombardment of the grain by the surrounding water molecules (diffusion).

 ### Game Theory

 Please refer to Maskin (2001)[^6] for more details.